Consensys/ethereum-developer-tools-list/README.md

 * [OpenZeppelin Starter Kits](https://openzeppelin.com/starter-kits/) - An all-in-one starter box for developers to jumpstart their smart contract backed applications.
 Includes Truffle, OpenZeppelin SDK, the OpenZeppelin/contracts-ethereum-package EVM package of audited smart contract, a react-app and rimble for easy styling.
 * [EthHub.io](https://docs.ethhub.io/) - Comprehensive crowdsourced overview of Ethereum- its history, governance, future plans and development resources.
 * [Cobra](https://github.com/cobraframework/cobra) - A fast, flexible and simple development environment framework for Ethereum smart contract, testing and deployment on Ethereum virtual machine(EVM).
+* [Torus](https://tor.us/) - Open-sourced SDK to build dapps with a seamless onboarding UX
 * [Fortmatic](https://fortmatic.com/) - A simple to use SDK to build web3 dApps without extensions or downloads.
 * [Portis](https://portis.io/) - A non-custodial wallet with an SDK that enables easy interaction with DApps without installing anything.
 * [Kauri.io](https://kauri.io/) - A community based knowledge platform for web3 and emerging technologies.
 Share curated content and collaborate on up-to-date and high-quality technical articles and series.
 Checkout the [Getting Started community](https://kauri.io/community/5d9b16fc890d310001b66e1b) to learn the basics.